opencredo/ruby-acceptance-testing-quickstart/README.md

 ---------

 `rake demo` will run a headless browser test.

 `rake parallel_demo` will execute a demo parallel test.

 To specify your browser, there are the following (hopefully self explanatory tasks):

-`rake firefox` or `rake chrome` or `rake phantomjs` `rake parallel_firefox` or `rake parallel_chrome` or `rake parallel_phantomjs`
+- `rake firefox`
+- `rake chrome`
+- `rake phantomjs`
+- `rake parallel_firefox`
+- `rake parallel_chrome`
+- `rake parallel_phantomjs`

 Or if you wish to run every browser, you can run `rake crossbrowser`.

 Browserstack is available via `rake browserstack`.
 You will need to set up your environment variables via the .env file first, to specify your login credentials and required browser/OS.
+This solution works fine for local testing, but it's not hugely secure.
+If you wish to set it up as part of your continuous integration (and you should want to!), then Browserstack have an excellent guide on [their website](https://www.browserstack.com/automate/continuous-integration) to keep your credentials secure.